shotastage/global-stash/README.md

-# gstash
+# Global Stash

-A description of this package.
+>> Now under construction...

+A git like `stash` command for any files and anywhere.